2013 IFK Göteborg season: UEFA Europa League

 IFK Göteborg qualified for the 2013–14 UEFA Europa League by merit of winning the 2012–13 Svenska Cupen.
 The club entered the competition in the second round of qualification.
 The draw for the second qualifying round was held on 23 June, IFK Göteborg was seeded in the draw.
-The club was drawn against the 2012–13 Slovakian third-placed team Trenčín.
-This was the first time ever that IFK Göteborg faced Slovakian opposition in European competition.
+The club was drawn against the 2012–13 Slovak third-placed team Trenčín.
+This was the first time ever that IFK Göteborg faced Slovak opposition in European competition.
 The first leg of the fixture was played at home on 18 July and ended in a 0–0 draw.
 The match was played at Olympia in Helsingborg since both Gamla Ullevi and Ullevi was busy with other events.
 The away fixture at Mestský štadión in Dubnica nad Váhom was played on 25 July and ended with a 2–1 loss for IFK Göteborg after two goals from Fanendo Adi, which confirmed the aggregate score to 2–1 in favour of Trenčín.